 - USMLE Step I Scores

-- Successful scores on both components of USMLE Step II are required by the mid-point of the intern (PL1) year, but not to apply or interview for a position.
+- Successful scores on both components of USMLE Step II are required by the mid-point of the intern (PL1) year, but are not required to apply or interview for a position.

 - COMLEX scores are not accepted.

 - October 7 is our application deadline.
 Incomplete or late applications will not be considered if received after this date.

 Interviews are held on Thursdays and Fridays, November through January.
 We limit the number of candidates per day to provide a more personal experience.

 Evening social events are scheduled at a local restaurant during interview season.
 This is an opportunity for candidates to meet with residents outside the hospital in a casual setting.
 Details will be sent to you once your interview date is scheduled.
 Please plan on attending this event and plan your travel accordingly.

 Physician-Scientist Interview Days

 We offer interview opportunities more specifically geared toward physician-scientists.
 There will be two separate interview days for applicants interested in careers that involve basic science or translational research.
 Invited applicants will meet with research faculty during the afternoon of their interview day.

 The Diversity in Pediatrics Committee hosts informal dinners designed to provide applicants from diverse backgrounds with an opportunity to meet with some of the faculty and resident members of our committee.
 This is a great time to learn more about life in the Denver area and to ask any questions you might have about the program or city.
 If you are interested in attending a dinner or obtaining more information please email us at DIPC@childrenscolorado.org.
 Significant others are welcome to attend.

 All applicants from international medical schools must meet the minimum requirements listed above.
 Additionally: